jenetics/jenetics/README.md

 for creating the project files for Eclipse or IntelliJ, respectively.

-## Example
+## Examples

 ### Ones Counting

 Ones counting is one of the simplest model-problem and consists of a binary chromosome.
 The fitness of a Genotype is proportional to the number of ones.
-The FitnessFunction looks like this:
+The fitness `Function` looks like this:

 	import org.jenetics.BitChromosome;
 	import org.jenetics.BitGene;